Welcome to Our Food Day Celebration!

 Our Meal

-The main course is a tri-color pasta with various toppings to choose from.
+The main course is tri-color pasta with various toppings.
 Our garden provided us with tomatoes, onions, broccoli, cucumbers, and basil.
-We purchased spinach, pasta sauce, locally grown fruits, and part-skim mozzarella, and for the meat-eaters, we had ground turkey meatballs and shredded chicken.
-In addition, we prepared a red, white, and green grilled cheese sandwich from the US Dept of Health and Human Services cookbook “Keep the Beat Recipes,” recipes.
-A free copy of the cookbook is available on their website.
+We purchased spinach, pasta sauce, locally grown fruits, and part-skim mozzarella.
+For the meat-eaters, we had ground turkey meatballs and shredded chicken.

 The dessert was a big hit.
 We made fruit kabobs using locally grown fruits and paired them with low-fat ice cream, and for Jake, we prepared a smoothie using the same ingredients.